 The Lots variable still determines the minimum number of lots to be opened per trade.
 If the trade size by Margin is lower than Lots and the MARGINLIMIT flag is set, trades are skipped.
 If the ACCUMULATE flag is set, the size of skipped trades is accumulated until it reaches the Lots amount.
 Keep Margin at its default value for controlling the number of lots only with the Lots variable.

-When the RISKLIMIT flags is set, trades are skipped when even with the minimum amount (1 lot) the trade risk is still higher than twice the given Risk value.
+a trade size of 1 lot the trade risk is still higher than twice the given Risk value.
 When Margin is not set, the trade size is only limited by Risk; this can lead to extreme trade sizes and subsequent margin calls when the Stop distance is tight.
 Due to slippage and minimum lot amount, the displayed risk in the trade log can deviate from the set up Risk value especially with tight Stop distances.

 A stopped out trade can lose less or more than Risk.